leticiabonjean/Session3/README.md

-# this is my first project ong GitHub
+# This is my first project on GitHub
 ## this is a bit smaller text

 this is just regular text